meliache/physics718/README.md

 by running conda init? [yes|no]
 ```

-answer yes.
+answer by typing `yes`.
 Then you can create the conda environment for the exercises via

 ``` bash
 conda env create --file environment.yml